Patti ShugartChair, WCM Advisory Council

 Patti is a strong advocate for diversity and inclusion.
-She sits on the bank-wide RBC Diversity Leadership Council, is a co-founder of RWomen, a global internal forum dedicated to fostering and developing female talent, and she chairs the Women in Capital Markets' Strategic Advisory Council.
+She sits on the bank-wide RBC Diversity Leadership Council, is a co-founder of RWomen, a global internal forum dedicated to fostering and developing female talent, and she chairs the Women in Capital Markets’ Strategic Advisory Council.
+She is also the current Executive Champion for the Toronto RBC Race for the Kids and is RBC's Executive Sponsor for the United Way’s Women United group.
 Patti has been recognized for her outstanding contributions to the industry through the Champion of Change award from Women in Capital Markets in 2016.
-She was named one of Canada's Top 100 Most Powerful Women by Women's Executive Network in 2015 and received the Women in Capital Markets Award for Leadership in 2010.
+She was named one of Canada's Top 100 Most Powerful Women by Women's Executive Network in 2015 and 2017, and received the Women in Capital Markets Award for Leadership in 2010.

-Sunil has over 20 years experience providing capital markets advice to all levels of government.
-He has an un-paralleled track record leading deals for Provincial, Federal and Municipal governments across Canada.
+Sunil has more than 20 years' experience providing capital markets advice to all levels of government.
+He has an unparalleled track record leading deals for federal, provincial and municipal governments across Canada.
 Prior to joining NBF in 2013, he was Head of Government Finance at CIBC.

-Sunil is a Chartered Accountant and has an MBA from the Schulich School of Business.
+Sunil is a Chartered Accountant and has an MBA from the Schulich School of Business, York University.

 Ed holds a Bachelor of Science (Honours) degree in Theoretical Physics from Queen's University and a Bachelor of Laws from Osgoode Hall Law School.

-Patrick Cronin was appointed CEO and Group Head of BMO Capital Markets in November 2016.
-In this role, he is responsible for BMO Financial Group's interactions with corporate, government and institutional clients.
+Patrick Cronin is CEO and Group Head of BMO Capital Markets.
+He was appointed to this role in November 2016 and is responsible for BMO Financial Group’s interactions with corporate, government and institutional clients.

 Previously, Mr. Cronin was President and Chief Operating Officer of BMO Capital Markets where he had oversight of all balance sheet and risk management activity, international operations, and regulatory and compliance functions.
 Prior to that, he served as Head of the firm's Trading Products group, where he had responsibility for the Sales, Trading, Research and Structuring groups in Equity Products, Debt Products, Foreign Exchange, Derivative Products and Securitization.